Multiplicative arithmetic functions and the generalized Ewens measure: Introduction

-\end{enumerate} \end{thm} The proof of the second part of Theorem~\ref{thm:integer_poly} applies to $\omega(N_{x})$ as well.
-It is quite interesting that although the measure $\PP_{x,\alpha}$ gives larger weights to larger primes, the typical prime factors of $N_x$ are much smaller than in the case of uniformly drawn integers between $1$ and $x$.
+\end{thm} The proof of the second part of Theorem~\ref{thm:integer_poly} applies to $\omega(N_{x})$ as well.
+It is interesting that although the measure $\PP_{x,\alpha}$ assigns larger weights to larger primes, the typical prime factors of $N_x$ are much smaller than in the case of uniformly drawn integers between $1$ and $x$.
 Indeed, it follows from the first part of Theorem~\ref{thm:integer_poly} that $\log P_1(N_x) = o(\log x)$, while from Theorem~\ref{thm:EKDG} it follows that $\log P_1(N_x)= \Theta(\log x)$ for uniform integers.

-The main ingredient in the proof of Theorem~\ref{thm:integer_poly} is the asymptotics of $S(x) = \sum_{n \le x} \alpha(n)$ for multiplicative $\alpha$ obeying \eqref{eq:polycond1}--\eqref{eq:polycond2}.
+The main ingredient in the proof of Theorem~\ref{thm:integer_poly} is the asymptotics of $\sum_{n \le x} \alpha(n)$ for multiplicative $\alpha$ obeying \eqref{eq:polycond1}--\eqref{eq:polycond2}.
 This unusual sum was studied by Schwarz \cite{schwarz1965} and Marenich \cite{marenich1983}.
 As they both appeal to the same Tauberian theorem \cite[Thm.~1]{ingham1941}, no error term is obtained.
 We prove the following estimate. \begin{thm} Let $\alpha\colon \NN \to \RR_{\ge 0}$ be a multiplicative function satisfying \eqref{eq:polycond1}--\eqref{eq:polycond2} for some $\PolyConst>0$, $\gamma>0$.
 There exists $\varepsilon>0$ for which

 as $x \to \infty$, where $A_{\alpha}$ is a positive constant and